fortunejs/fortune-mongodb/README.md

 ## Options

-See the [official documentation](http://mongodb.github.io/node-mongodb-native/2.0/tutorials/connecting/) for detailed options.

 - `url`: MongoDB connection URL. **Required.**
+- `generateId`: Generate the `_id` key on a new document.
+It must be a function that accepts one argument, the record type, and returns a unique string or number.
+Optional.

+Driver options (see the [official documentation](http://mongodb.github.io/node-mongodb-native/2.0/tutorials/connecting/) for details):

 - `db`: options that affect the DB instance.
 - `replSet`: options that modify the ReplicaSet topology connection behavior.
 - `mongos`: options that modify the Mongos topology connection behavior.